uber-archive/vis-academy/src/docs/react-vis/interactions.md

 />
 ```

-Now, back to charts.js: let's change the beginning of Charts
+Now, back to `charts.js`: let's change the beginning of the component:

 ```js
 export default function Charts({